rahatlou/CMP/arduino/arduino.md

 Objectives:
 - getting familiar with arduino software logic
-- use digital pins to manage LEDs [sketch](blink-LED.ino) [tutorial](http://www.circuitbasics.com/arduino-basics-controlling-led/)
+- use digital pins to manage LEDs ([sketch](blink-LED.ino), [tutorial](http://www.circuitbasics.com/arduino-basics-controlling-led/) )
-- use the [HC-SR04 ultrasonic module](HCSR04.pdf) to implement a vicinity sensor [tutorial](https://howtomechatronics.com/tutorials/arduino/ultrasonic-sensor-hc-sr04/)
+- use the [HC-SR04 ultrasonic module](HCSR04.pdf) to implement a vicinity sensor ([tutorial](https://howtomechatronics.com/tutorials/arduino/ultrasonic-sensor-hc-sr04/) )
-- modulate the LED brightness with [pulse-width modulation](https://create.arduino.cc/projecthub/muhammad-aqib/arduino-pwm-tutorial-ae9d71)  and the audio signal based on the detected distance [sketch](vicinity-sensor.ino)
+- modulate the LED brightness with [pulse-width modulation](https://create.arduino.cc/projecthub/muhammad-aqib/arduino-pwm-tutorial-ae9d71)  and the audio signal based on the detected distance ([sketch](vicinity-sensor.ino))
-- use python to read data from the [serial port](https://pythonhosted.org/pyserial/) and show real-time plot of the distance with matplotlib [python](realtimeplot.py)
+- use python to read data from the [serial port](https://pythonhosted.org/pyserial/) and show real-time plot of the distance with matplotlib ([python](realtimeplot.py))

 ## Arduino with python
 In order to control an Arduino board from a computer, you need to use a protocol for the communication over the serial port.